 Surveys United States history from its beginning to the present.
 Part I of II.
+This is a Passport transfer course.

+Lecture 3 hours per week.
 Prerequisite: ENF 3 or ENG 111 corequisite.
 May be taken out of sequence.

 HIS 122 - United States History II